 with

 where $Y = [y_1, y_2, \cdots, y_n]^T$ and $k(x_i, x_j)$ is a covariance function and is considered as the model hyperparameter.
-In this work, we use combinations of {\tt\string RBF}, {\tt\string Matern} and {\tt\string White} kernels as the covariance function.
-The best combination for each data set is estimated by the optimization procedure.
-Parameters of the kernels are estimated by maximizing the log-likelihood function:
+In this work, we use combinations of {\tt\string RBF}, {\tt\string Matern}, and {\tt\string White} kernels as the covariance function.
+The best combination of these kernels for each dataset is estimated by the optimization procedure.
+In its turn, parameters of the kernels are estimated by maximizing the log-likelihood function:

-Using Equation~\ref{eq:gp_model}, the joint distribution with a new pair $(x, y)$ has the following form:
+With Equation~\ref{eq:gp_model}, we can find the joint distribution with a new pair $(x, y)$ as the following form: